Find Cheap Life Insurance Quotes in Your Area

 When choosing the best life insurance policy for yourself, diabetics need to determine:

 - The type of policy (term, whole, guaranteed universal or universal)

 - Level of underwriting (fully underwritten, no medical exam or guaranteed acceptance)

 - The amount of coverage needed

-Just keep in mind that, whether you apply for a no-exam policy or fully underwritten policy, it's incredibly important that you honestly answer all questions asked by the insurer.
+Just keep in mind that, whether you apply for a no-exam policy or a fully underwritten policy, it's incredibly important that you answer all questions asked by the insurer honestly.
 Otherwise, your coverage may be canceled or your family's life insurance claim may be denied if you pass away during the period of coverage.

 As a starting point, with the following life insurance companies, diabetics may be able to qualify for at least $250,000 of term coverage depending on their age of diagnosis and how well controlled their condition is.

 |Insurer||Types of diabetes||Minimum age of diagnosis||Medical exam?|

 |American National||Type 2||40||No exam option|